Vietnam.vn - Nền tảng quảng bá Việt Nam

 Using data from 157 previous studies, the team applied machine learning to analyze the effects of microplastics on the growth of terrestrial plants, marine algae, and freshwater algae.

-The statistics are a warning about the enormous impact of microplastics on food security and ecosystems, researchers say.
+The statistics are a warning about the huge impact of microplastics on food security and ecosystems, researchers say.
 Accordingly, the decline in photosynthesis not only threatens food production but also affects ecosystems and atmospheric quality.

 Photosynthesis has long been a vital process that increases oxygen levels, reduces CO₂ and underpins the global food chain.
-A significant decline in photosynthetic efficiency would mean potentially negative impacts on people and ecosystems on Earth.
+A significant decline in photosynthetic efficiency would mean potentially negative impacts for people and ecosystems on Earth.

 The study also serves as a wake-up call on the harmful impact of microplastics on the planet.
-Scientists are calling for urgent action to remove microplastics from the environment and stop the pollution now.
+Scientists are calling for urgent action to remove microplastics from the environment and stop pollution now.

 Accordingly, plastic waste reduction policies should be integrated into sustainable development initiatives to protect the planet and ensure global food security.